-Human trafficking, believed to be the third-largest criminal activity in the world, is a form of human slavery that must be addressed at the interagency level.
+Human trafficking is a form of slavery that must be addressed at the interagency level.
 Human trafficking includes forced labor, domestic servitude, and commercial sex trafficking.
 It involves both U.S. citizens and foreigners alike, and has no demographic restrictions.
 The FBI works human trafficking cases under its Crimes Against Children and Human Trafficking program.
-The majority of human trafficking victims in our cases are U.S. citizens, and we take a victim-centered approach in investigating such cases, which means working to address the victim's needs first.
+Most of the human trafficking victims in our cases are U.S. citizens, and we take a victim-centered approach in investigating such cases, which means working to address the victim's needs first.

 Here in this country, people are being bought, sold, and smuggled like modern-day slaves, often beaten, starved, and forced to work as prostitutes or to take jobs as migrant, domestic, restaurant, or factory workers with little or no pay.
 Human trafficking is a heinous crime that exploits the most vulnerable in society.

 Under the HumanTrafficking program, the Bureau investigates:

 - Sex Trafficking: When persons, both U.S. citizens and foreign nationals, are compelled to engage in commercial sex acts through the use of force, fraud, or coercion.
 Sex trafficking of a minor occurs when the victim is under the age of 18.
 For these cases it is not necessary to prove force, fraud, or coercion.

 - Labor Trafficking: When persons, both U.S. citizens and foreign nationals, are compelled to performed labor or services through the use of force, threats of force, physical restraint, or threats of physical restraint; serious harm or threats of serious harm; abuse or threatened abuse of law or legal process; or coercion.

 The most effective way to investigate human trafficking is through a collaborative, multi-agency approach with our federal, state, local, and tribal partners.